everx-labs/ever-sdk/README.md

 If you have TON OS SE running on another address or you need to run tests on a real TON network use the following environment variables to override the default parameters
 ```
-USE_SE: true/false - flag defining if tests run against TON OS SE or a real network (DApp Server)
+TON_USE_SE: true/false - flag defining if tests run against TON OS SE or a real network (DApp Server)
 TON_NETWORK_ADDRESS - Dapp server or TON OS SE address
 TON_GIVER_SECRET - Giver secret key.
 If not defined, default TON OS SE giver keys are used
 TON_GIVER_ADDRESS - Address of the giver to use for prepaying accounts before deploying test contracts.
 If not defined, the address is calculated using `GiverV2.tvc` and configured public key